maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 5. Learned about the distributed architecture supporting your application

 This schema provides the foundation for our transit monitoring system.
 In the next module, we'll build a client to fetch real-time GTFS data from a transit agency and feed it into our Ignite database.

+> **Final Module Checkpoint**: Before proceeding to the next module, ensure:
+>
+> - The `VehiclePosition` class compiles without errors
+> - You understand the schema design and its relationship to the data model
+> - The schema creation test runs successfully
+> - You can explain how the composite primary key helps with data organization and query performance
+> - You understand how Ignite's data colocation feature improves query performance

 > **Next Steps:** Continue to [Module 4: Building the GTFS Client](04-gtfs-client.md) to implement the component that will connect to real-time transit data feeds.